AydaFarhadi/TransferLearning/README.md

-# TransferLearning of structured dataset
+# TransferLearning on Structured Dataset
 The following contains the code for standard classification, boosting and trasnfer loearning on target dataset.
 Dataset is imbalanced.
 We tried trasnfer learning with freezing the first k layers and retraining the last (n-k) layers: Retraining multiple layers, and unfreezing them.